Community Alarms and Telecare

 Telecare devices are linked to the Community Alarm System which operates via a BT telephone line.

 We have a call centre response which operates 24 hours a day.
+If you need to report a problem please call 0303 123 1008.

 To pay a Community Alarm or Telecare invoice please go to our online payments section.
 Payments can be made by cash or card at any Pay Point facility or Post office.
 Please present your invoice when making a payment.